 Best Place To Stay in London For Family – Paddington or Knightsbridge

 Paddington and Knightsbridge are located on opposite sides of Hyde Park, making them a great option if you’re visiting London as a family.
 In case you’re not aware, Hyde Park is one of the largest green spaces in London with a number of playgrounds for children to choose from.
-The advantage of Knightsbridge is that you will also be close to the museums, many of which have exhibitions tailored specifically towards children such as the Science Museum and Natural History Museum.
+The advantage of Knightsbridge is that you will also be close to the museums, many of which have exhibitions tailored specifically towards children such as the Science Museum and the Natural History Museum.

-However, as Paddington is more of a residential area it means there’ll likely be larger places to rent for cheaper prices compared to Knightsbridge which is popular with many first time tourists to London.
+However, as Paddington is more of a residential area it means there’ll likely be larger places to rent for cheaper prices compared to Knightsbridge which is popular with many first time visitors to London.
 Paddington is also close to the London Zoo and has plenty of places to see for children that are fans of Paddington Bear!

 Best Place To Stay in London For Nightlife – Shoreditch

 Once considered the dodgy part of London, gentrified Shoreditch is now arguably the most trendy part of England’s capital making it the best area to stay in London for first-time visitors who want to experience London’s best nightlife, hip restaurants and cool cocktail bars.
 Whilst Shoreditch might be best known for its evening activities there is also plenty to keep you occupied throughout the day including exploring famous Brick Lane and Spitalfields Market or gazing at all the street art that lines Shoreditch’s streets.